todogroup/outbound-oss/content/03-starting-oss-projects.md

 There are many good reasons to start own open source projects.
 See the [introduction](01-introduction.md#motivation-for-open-source-contribution) for some of the motivations for doing this.

-Launching a new OSS project is comparable to a product introduction and it is, at first hand, a software development project - there is no difference to an internal software development project concerning planning, budget, staffing, testing etc. - the only difference is that everything happens in the public area.
+Launching a new open source project is comparable to a product introduction and it is, at first hand, a software development project - there is no difference to an internal software development project concerning planning, budget, staffing, testing etc. - the only difference is that everything happens in the public area.
 Be aware that publicly available source code is the “business card” of the organization to the software ecosystem, and it is also the “business card” of its maintainers.

-When thinking about to start an own OSS project there are several phases you should consider:
+When thinking about to start an own open source project there are several phases you should consider:

 ![oss-projcet-process](../img/LaunchinOSSProject.PNG)